Native Mac feel

 Read next

-Claude, Cursor, git, and terminal search all understand files.
-Raven keeps your notes in that shape while you work, instead of saving portability for an export day.
+Claude, Codex, Cursor, git, and terminal search all understand files.
+Raven keeps your notes in that shape while you work, then adds Companion CLI/MCP for permissioned Raven-aware edits.

 For Mac users who want native feel and plain .md files, Raven is built around that model.
 The working notes stay in a normal folder, and the app around them is native.